Dubai (Jebel Ali)

 Country code – AE

-Legal basis – Although legal code in UAE is based on Sharia and Civil Law, the Jebel Ali Free Zone is based on common law principles.
+Legal basis – Although the legal code in UAE is based on Sharia and Civil Law, the Jebel Ali Free Zone is based on common law principles.

 Legal framework - JAFZA Offshore Companies Regulations